 - Inclusion of a control group and how to limit research bias

 - The dosage and duration of administrating the drug

 - The assessment of the research trial should answer what? when? and what data is to be collected

 - How to review and analyze the data

 Participants in Clinical Trials

 - To participate in a clinical trial, a participant must qualify for the study to be considered for volunteering.
-The investigator must inform the participant on all possible guidelines to participate in the study.
-The factors that allow a volunteer to participate in a clinical trial are called inclusion criteria and the factors that do not allow volunteers from participating in the trials is called exclusion criteria.
+The investigator must inform the participant of all possible guidelines to participate in the study.
+The factors that allow a volunteer to participate in a clinical trial are called inclusion criteria and the factors that do not allow volunteers from participating in the trials are called exclusion criteria.
 These criteria include age, gender, the type and stage of the disease, previous treatment history, and any other medical conditions.

-- Depending on the clinical trial, some research investigators seek for participants who are already sick with the condition of study while some seek for healthy participants. the exclusion and inclusion criteria are meant to identify appropriate participants, promote participants’ safety, and to ensure the researchers get the required information at the end of the study.
+- Depending on the clinical trial, some research investigators seek participants who are already sick with the condition of study while some seek healthy participants. the exclusion and inclusion criteria are meant to identify appropriate participants, promote participants’ safety, and ensure the researchers get the required information at the end of the study.

 Phases of Human Clinical Trials